Nicholas F. Brady: New Jersey politics and United States Senate appointment

 Brady served as the Republican committeeman of Somerset County, New Jersey.
 In 1981, he served as head of the transition team for Thomas Kean following Kean's election as Governor of New Jersey.

-In 1982, Kean faced the duty of filling a vacancy caused by the resignation of U.S. Senate member Harrison A. Williams, following a planned expulsion vote in the wake of the Abscam.
+In 1982, Kean faced the duty of filling the vacant U.S. Senate Seat caused by the resignation of Senator Harrison A. Williams, following a planned expulsion vote in the wake of the Abscam.
 Williams delayed his resignation for ten months following his conviction for bribery, preventing Democratic governor Brendan Byrne from appointing a successor, until junior senator Bill Bradley announced he would vote for expulsion on March 10, 1982.

 At the time of Williams' resignation, two Republican candidates, U.S. House of Representatives member Millicent Fenwick and conservative activist Jeff Bell, were already in the race for the next full term for the U.S. Senate.
 United States House of Representatives member Jim Courter also planned a campaign for Senate but ultimately chose not to run.
 After a month of deliberation and consulting with over one hundred state and local Republicans, Kean chose to remain neutral in the primary and appointed Brady as a caretaker.

 Brady served from April 12, 1982 to December 27, 1982.
 During his time in the Senate, he was a member of the United States Senate Committee on Armed Services and the United States Senate Committee on Banking, Housing, and Urban Affairs.
 He resigned from office before the expiration of the term, so that Frank Lautenberg, the winner of the 1982 election, could enter the Senate early for purposes of seniority.
 In September 2024, he became the oldest living former U.S. senator following the death of Daniel J. Evans.